Burr Tools

 My special thanks goes to the following people for continuing support or other help

 André van Kammen.
-His program has been a great inspiration.
+His program (old link, no longer acitve...) has been a great inspiration.
 It has been the base for the GUI of BurrTools

 Donald E. Knuth.
 His dancing link algorithm is one base part of the program.
 Although it has now become modified by ideas from Wei-Hwa Huang